lorselq/enochian_language_modeling/src/enochian_lm/README.md

 morph vectors, and residual annotations exist.
 The analytics will otherwise produce empty summaries.

+### Runtime integration with `RootExtractionCrew`

+The translation crew now treats the analytics tables as first-class priors.
+The `RootExtractionCrew` loads evidence for every candidate root by calling `analytics_bridge.gather_morph_evidence`, which reads the attribution, collocation, and residual-cluster tables and condenses them into focus lines for the agents' prompts.【F:src/enochian_translation_team/crew/root_extraction_crew.py†L628-L676】【F:src/enochian_translation_team/utils/analytics_bridge.py†L218-L320】
+This happens inside the same SQLite transaction that writes debate/solo decisions, so analytics that were computed with `enlm` immediately influence the next conversation.

+To refresh those priors you should:

+1. Generate or update candidate analyses with `poetry run enochian-analysis` (debate or solo).
+This seeds `composite_reconstruction`, `morph_semantic_vectors`, and residual breakdown tables that the analytics use as inputs.【F:src/enochian_translation_team/scripts/init_insights_db.py†L455-L609】
+2. Recompute analytics with `poetry run enlm ...` commands.
+The CLI ensures that `init_insights_db.init_db()` runs before each command and then refreshes the analytics-specific tables.【F:src/enochian_lm/cli.py†L901-L938】
+3. Restart the crew.
+Every invocation of `RootExtractionCrew.process_ngrams` pulls the latest analytics output and echoes it in the stats block that gets streamed to the agents.【F:src/enochian_translation_team/crew/root_extraction_crew.py†L600-L676】

+The pipeline therefore flows “translation → analytics → translation”, ensuring that analytic deltas, collocations, and residual clusters continually steer new runs.

 ## Feeding analytics back into `enochian_translation_team`

 The translation crew now consults the analytics tables at runtime.
 To activate